jrexmo/jrexmo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-My name is Jackson Morrris I am excited about solving interesting problems with computers and math.
-My broad research interests include algorithms, learning theory, and quantum computing.
+My name is Jackson Morrris I am currently a software engineer at Google in the bay area and was previously an undergraduate in math at UCLA.
+My research interests include algorithms, learning theory, and quantum computing.
+Lately, I have also been very interested in the role of randomness in computation.
+Broadly, I am interested in many aspects of theoretical computer science.